nirtal85/Selenium-Python-Example/.github/README.md

 scoop install allure
 ```

-* clone the project
+* Clone the project
-* navigate to the project directory
+* Navigate to the project directory
 * Install virtualenv:

 ```bash